CONSTITUTION AND BYLAWS OF THE MARYLAND GREEN PARTY

 (2) President and Vice-President: Candidates for President and Vice President shall be chosen at a Green Party National Nominating Convention, although the MGP reserves the right not to run the candidates selected at such conventions.
 The MGP at the MGP Assembly immediately prior to a presidential national nominating convention shall 10 hold a Convention and decide by preference vote the presidential nominee for the purpose of instructing delegates to that national nominating convention how to vote on behalf of the MGP.
 Delegate allotment shall be determined according to Article 5, Section 2 of these Bylaws.

-10.6 Primary Process [Effective after the 2022 Election Cycle]: Candidates for Statewide office, or the United States Congress (House of Representatives and Senate) shall be nominated via a primary in which all registered Greens in the jurisdiction are eligible to vote by preference vote.
+10.6 Primary Process: Candidates for Statewide office, or the United States Congress (House of Representatives and Senate) shall be nominated via a primary in which all registered Greens in the jurisdiction are eligible to vote by preference vote.
 The primary should occur during the three weeks following the deadline for filing a Declaration of Intent in the year in which a General Election will occur.
 The primary will follow the voting rules laid out in section 5.2.

 If the Primary occurs at a time when the party does not have ballot access, then all persons recognized as members of the Maryland Green Party in that area are eligible to participate.